SirvanD/BookShelf-Client/README.md

 #### Current main features:

-- Users signup/login/log out by either creating new account or use Google account to sign in
+- Users signUp/login/log out by either creating new account or use Google account to sign in
 - Users can lookup books in Google Books api and then Donate to our library.
-- Users can search in the local library, filtring the books shown in the sidebar.
+- Users can search in the local library, filtering the books shown in the sidebar.
 - Clicking on each book card (detail) will open a new modal with books details with the options of Borrow or Return depending on books availability.

 ### Application ScreenShot